statengeneraal/laws-markdown/verdrag/statuut/van/het/internationale/instituut/voor/kankeronderzoek/BWBV0004376/README.md

 5. Decisions of the Governing Council under sub-paragraphs (a) and (b) of paragraph 3 of this Article shall be made by a two-thirds majority of its members which are Participating States.
 6. Decisions of the Governing Council shall be taken by a simple majority of members present and voting, except as otherwise provided in this Statute.
 A majority of members shall constitute a quorum.
 7. The Governing Council shall meet in ordinary session at least once in each year.
 It may also meet in extraordinary session at the request of one-third of its members.
 8. The Governing Council may appoint sub-committees and working groups.

 ### Article  VI

 ####The Scientific Council

 1. The Scientific Council shall be composed of twelve highly qualified scientists, selected on the basis of their technical competence in cancer research and allied fields.
 2. The members of the Scientific Council shall be appointed by the Governing Council.
 The Director-General of the World Health Organization, after consultation with qualified scientific organizations, shall propose a list of experts to the Governing Council.
-3. Each member of the Scientific Council shall serve for a term of four years.
-However, at the first appointment of members following the coming into force of the amendment to this Statute increasing the term of office of the members of the Scientific Council from three to four years the following arrangements shall apply:
+3. Each member of the Scientific Council shall serve for a term of four years.However, at the first appointment of members following the coming into force of the amendment to this Statute increasing the term of office of the members of the Scientific Council from three to four years the following arrangements shall apply:

-(a) Three new members shall be appointed for four years
+(a)Three new members shall be appointed for four years

-(b) Three of the four members whose term would otherwise have expired after two years shall be selected by lot to serve for three years, the remaining member continuing to serve for two years
+(b)Three of the four members whose term would otherwise have expired after two years shall be selected by lot to serve for three years, the remaining member continuing to serve for two years

-(c) Two of the four members whose term would otherwise have expired after one year shall be selected by lot to serve for two years, the remaining two members continuing to serve for one year
+(c)Two of the four members whose term would otherwise have expired after one year shall be selected by lot to serve for two years, the remaining two members continuing to serve for one year

-(d) one new member shall be appointed for one year.
-Any member leaving the Scientific Council, other than a member appointed by way of replacement for a period of two years or less, can be reappointed only after at least one year has elapsed.
-Should any vacancies otherwise occur for the three, two or on year terms of office, additional selections by lot or new appointments shall be made, as appropriate.
+(d)one new member shall be appointed for one year.Any member leaving the Scientific Council, other than a member appointed by way of replacement for a period of two years or less, can be reappointed only after at least one year has elapsed.Should any vacancies otherwise occur for the three, two or on year terms of office, additional selections by lot or new appointments shall be made, as appropriate.
 4. The Scientific Council shall be responsible for:

 (a) adopting its own rules of procedure;